dreamcatcher-tech/network/Inbox/2025-09-02 1232 agent interfaces.md

 it might be that the manifest config file specifies the entry point action, not the mcp control server. then new views can call this entry command.

+mcp function calls:
+- task: basically takes command plus args and returns back a view where the status can be watched
+- resume_task: takes a task index and then puts in some other text into it - can be used to carry on a function, like a codex call.

+coming in an starting a new view will start a new task by default.